DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-Once you were granted an overdraft you have the possibility to get the history of you previous overdrafts or your current overdraft - `GET https://api.fidor.de/overdrafts`
+Once you were granted an overdraft you have the possibility to retrieve the history of your previous overdrafts or your current overdraft - `GET https://api.fidor.de/overdrafts`

 ## Deactivate an Overdraft